Stomach: Structure

-The stomach is surrounded by parasympathetic (stimulant) and sympathetic (inhibitor) plexuses (networks of blood vessels and nerves in the anterior gastric, posterior, superior and inferior, celiac and myenteric), which regulate both the secretory activity of the stomach and the motor (motion) activity of its muscles.
+The stomach is surrounded by parasympathetic (inhibitor) and sympathetic (stimulant) plexuses (networks of blood vessels and nerves in the anterior gastric, posterior, superior and inferior, celiac and myenteric), which regulate both the secretory activity of the stomach and the motor (motion) activity of its muscles.

-Because it is a distensible organ, it normally expands to hold about one litre of food.
-The stomach of a newborn human baby will only be able to retain about 30 millilitres.
-The maximum stomach volume in adults is between 2 and 4 litres.
+The stomach is distensible, and can normally expand to hold about one litre of food.
+The shape of the stomach depends upon the degree of its distension and that of surrounding viscera, e.g. the colon.
+When empty, the stomach is somewhat J-shaped; when partially distended, it becomes pyriform in shape.
+In obese persons, it is more horizontal.
+In a newborn human baby the stomach will only be able to hold about 30 millilitres.
+The maximum stomach volume in adults is between 2 and 4 litres, although volumes of up to 15 litres have been observed in extreme circumstances.

 Sections

-In classical anatomy the human stomach is divided into four sections, beginning at the cardia.
+The human stomach can be divided into four sections, beginning at the cardia followed by the fundus, the body and the pylorus.